JanderHungrige/Dataset-Augmentation/README.md

 * **1d-proof_images_plotting.py** plots the mean error to see the outliers
 * **1e-proof_images_V1.py** determine and delete the outliers based on internal analysis
 * **1e-proof_images_V2.py** determine and delete the outliers based on comparison to ground trouth
+* **2 -Create embeddings database.py** can be used to create golden trouth Embeddings file of non-creative commons license images
 # License
 This project is licensed under the Apache License Version 2.0.
 See the file *LICENSE* for detailed information.